rwaldron/tc39-notes/es8/2017-03/mar-23.md

 YK: If you always go forward, but if you compare the date with the date that comes before it seems like it will always be a positive numbers.
 If you're adding a number it should never be a smaller number than you.

-MPT: when would that happen?
+MPT: When would that happen?

 YK: I don't know